Long ago, in the aftermath of the Ferguson situation, TTAG posted an article on a question posed to a guest by CNN anchor Wolf Blitzer:

 Of course, a combination of these three primary effects may be more effective and faster in stopping hostile action.

-Keep in mind that it is always a good idea, even if you cannot avoid or escape a potential deadly force situation, to do your best to avoid shooting.
-Always remember that when the justification to shoot ends, the shooting immediately ends.
+Keep in mind that it is always a good idea, even if you cannot avoid or escape a potential deadly force situation, to do your best to avoid pulling the trigger.
+Always remember that when the justification to shoot ends, the shooting immediately ends, too.

 Also, substantial legal liability may attach.
 If you were so cool and detached that you could shoot someone in the knee, did you really have sufficient reason to shoot them in the first place?
 If you really thought that you were in mortal danger, why did you take the time to shoot them someplace that any reasonable person should know wouldn’t reliably stop them?